mrmans0n/smart-location-lib/README.md

 Permissions
 -----------

-You must add these permissions to your AndroidManifest.xml.
+These permissions will be automatically merged into your AndroidManifest.xml by gradle.
+There is **NO NEED** to add them to your app, though I'm leaving them here so you know.

 ````xml
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>